kdoore/CS2335-Gitbook/zombie_objects.md

 		hitPoints= hp;
 		Friends=0;

-		///the code below will create a visable object in a scene that is associated with our custom class
+		///the code below will create a visible object in a scene that is associated with our custom class

 		ZombieMesh = GameObject.CreatePrimitive(PrimitiveType.Capsule);
 		Vector3 pos = new Vector3(Random.Range (-10,10),0,Random.Range (-10,10));